 “Firstly, Laos’s historical waiver lead time took about three months.
 Secondly, no direct flights were available for temperature-controlled products, which must be shipped by air to maintain their integrity.”

-With the challenges in mind, PFSCM approached the recipient to find amenable solutions for the shipment, which needed to be delivered as promptly as possible.
+With the challenges in mind, PFSCM approached the recipient to find amenable solutions for the shipment, which needed to be delivered promptly.

 “The waiver process for Laos has historically been quite lengthy, but we felt there was room for improvement if we worked closely with the recipient to ensure we identify and remove any waste from the process.”